delinuxco/AudioConversionScripts/README.md

 ---------------------

-Creating your own custom scripts
+# Creating your own custom scripts
  If you have other formats that you would like to convert, you can easily use any of of the existing scripts as a template.
-The only things that need to be changed is the iext & oext extensions and the FFMPEG settings line if applicable.
-Save the file under a new name in the acs foder and make the new script executable.
+The only thing that need to be changed is the *iext* & *oext* extensions and the FFMPEG settings line if applicable.
+Save the file under a new name in the acs folder and make the new script executable.
 Do not add the .sh extention to the new script.